devpi/devpi/doc/userman/devpi_commands.rst

                             you want to accept connections from anywhere.
                             [localhost]
       --port PORT           port to listen for http requests.
-[3141] --outside-url URL     the outside URL where this server will be reachable.
+[3141] --threads THREADS     number of threads to start for serving clients.
+[50] --outside-url URL     the outside URL where this server will be reachable.
                             Set this if you proxy devpi-server through a web server and the web server does not set or you want to